Deadliest, Most Common Cancers Get the Least Attention in U.S.

 After surveying 1,000 Americans, The Mesothelioma Center at Asbestos.com found the majority of respondents are most concerned about breast cancer.
 Based on the amount of media attention breast cancer receives every year, it makes sense that Americans are more aware of breast cancer than any other type of cancer.

 After breast cancer, Americans are most concerned about prostate and colon cancer.
 Prostate cancer is the second leading cause of cancer death in men, with an estimated 164,690 new cases in 2019.
-Colon cancer comes is third, and it’s among the most common types of cancers, with an estimated 145,600 yearly cases in 2019.
+Colon cancer comes is third, and it’s among the most common types of cancers, with an estimated 151,030 new cases in 2022.

 We also found that gender plays a significant role in which cancers concern Americans most.
 According to our survey, men are most concerned with prostate cancer, whereas women claimed to be most concerned with breast cancer.